neuhalje/arduino-aquarium-lights/README.md

 Testing
 ---------

-Testing support in Platformio is currently quite limited.
+Testing support in [platformio](http://platformio.org) is currently quite limited.
 I managed to hack together a way to use one C file for tests.
 Luckily this is enough for this small sketch.

 ```shell
 ./run_local_unit_tests.sh